 How to Overcome Procrastination?

-The article already tackled the different masks that procrastination hides behind.
-The problem now is identifying it in your everyday behaviour.
+We already talked about the different masks that procrastination hides behind.
+The problem now is identifying it in your everyday behavior.

-You may put off an undertaking since you’ve needed to re-organise your workload.
+You may put off an undertaking since you’ve needed to re-organize your workload.
 In case you’re quickly postponing an imperative assignment for a really justifiable reason, at that point you aren’t really dawdling.

 You may likewise be delaying if you: